-Once upon a time - Android 1.1 and earlier - you could modify this setting.
+Once upon a time, you could modify these settings.

-Now, though, that setting is one that Android deems "secure".
-The constant has been moved from Settings.System to Settings.Secure, though the old constant is still there, flagged as deprecated.
+Now, though, these settings are ones that Android deems "secure".
+The constants have been moved from Settings.System to Settings.Secure, though the old constants are still there, flagged as deprecated.

 These so-called "secure" settings are ones that Android does not allow applications to change.
-No permission resolves this problem.
+While theoretically the WRITE\SECURE\SETTINGS permission resolves this problem, ordinary SDK applications cannot hold that permission.
 The only option is to display the official Settings activity and let the user change the setting.